opendxl/opendxl-domaintools-client-python/pydoc/_sources/basicdomainsuggestionsexample.rst.txt

 From the DomainTools
 `Domain Suggestions documentation <https://www.domaintools.com/resources/api-documentation/domain-suggestions/>`_:

-    The Domain Suggestions API provides a list of domain names that are similar to the words in a query string.
-It has a bias toward available domains and provides suggestions for .com, .net, .org, .info, .biz, and .us top level domain names.
+    `"The Domain Suggestions API provides a list of domain names that are similar to the words in a query string.
+It has a bias toward available domains and provides suggestions for .com, .net, .org, .info, .biz, and .us top level domain names."`